 The two libraries in MNCLHD work cooperatively to provide staff, VMOs and students on placement with relevant evidence-based resources for patient care and education.

-Sally and Kath at CHHC Health Services Library and Adele, Helen and Kerry at PMBH Clinical Library are available to help staff find information for patient care, education and training, updating policies and procedures, and generally keeping up to date with your specialty.
+Melissa at CHHC and Helen and Kerry at PMBH Health Services Libraries are available to help staff find information for patient care, education and training, updating policies and procedures, and generally keeping up to date with your specialty.
 They take pride in the quality and speed of our service!

 Evidence-based resources -Journals and articles: